 “Age-appropriate” means starting with purees at first and then progressively offering larger pieces of soft foods that can mash in your baby’s mouth.
 Think boiled sweet potatoes versus raw carrots or bits of avocado versus chunks of orange.

 That said, if you do choose to do the baby-led weaning approach to feeding your infant, you don’t necessarily need to worry.
-Multiple studies (like research from 2016 and 2017) have shown no significant difference in risk with spoon feeding and feeding soft finger foods.
+Multiple studies (like research from 2016 and

 Speak with your doctor